language: reading and writing program

 kindergarten (ages 5-6 yrs)

 With a firm foundation in the phonetic Montessori Language curriculum, our Kindergarten students continue to build their reading skills.
 Varied exercises introduce consonant blends, double and long vowel sounds, as well as many common phonograms and sight words, expanding the reader’s vocabulary.
 Daily lessons strengthen the student’s word attack and blending skills, as they become more fluent, competent readers.
-Parts of speech (noun, adjective and verb) are introduced through fun and engaging activities to stimulate interest.
+Parts of speech (nouns, adjectives, and verbs) are introduced through fun and engaging activities to stimulate interest.

 language progression demonstrated